northpr/telegram_ocr_bot/README.md

 | 4 (Current) | Google Vision + Regular Expression | - Fast and cost-effective <br> - Supports Thai language <br> - Simple but effective | - Accuracy may suffer in certain cases (e.g., multi-line text) |

 # Changelog
+## 1.5 (2023-23-22)
+- Add transaction id extractor
+- Refractor for more OOP
+- Add comment and documentation
 ## 1.4 (2023-05-05)
 - Change new credential
 - Add more security to prevent data leak